Financial Mediation

 What is financial mediation?

 Financial mediation helps separating couples reach fair agreements about money, property, pensions, savings, debts, and maintenance without going to court.
-A trained mediator guides the conversation and ensures both sides are heard.

 Do I need a MIAM before applying for a financial order?